RyanSnodgrass/notredame_club_membership_app/README.md

   end
 ```

-The trickiest part was getting the view to hit a nested resource controller without adding its own seperate route.
+The trickiest part was getting the view to hit a nested resource controller without adding its own separate route.

-For example I could have easily acted like every other CRUD and added a specifc route
+For example I could have easily acted like every other CRUD and added a specific route
 ```ruby
 # config/routes
   resources :users, :clubs do